m10x/can-i-gtfo/README.md

 ## Contributing

-Collaboration and contributions with additional techniques are very welcome!
+Collaboration and contributions with additional techniques or improvements to those already listed are very welcome!
 If you know of other Kubernetes RBAC permissions that can be abused, please share them with the community.

 ### Adding New Entries

-To add a new abuseation technique, simply create a new file under the `_entries/` directory.
+To add a new abuse technique, simply create a new file under the `_entries/` directory.
 Each entry follows this structure:

 ```yaml
 ---